 The popularity of wild pigs as a game species has played a major role in the expansion of their range throughout the US.
 In some cases, the sudden presence of wild pigs in an area where they previously did not exist can be attributed to escapes of stocked animals from privately owned, “game-proof” fenced hunting preserves.
 In other cases, the sudden presence of wild pigs is a result of illegal translocation: the practice of capturing wild pigs, transporting them to new locations, and releasing them into the wild.

 One group that continues to fuel this practice consists of irresponsible and uninformed pig- hunting enthusiasts whose goal is to establish local wild pig populations for recreational hunting.
 A second group comprises those whose goal is to profit from the capture and sale of wild pigs to hunting enthusiasts.
 Wild pigs are quick to learn, and those that have been previously captured, transported to a new location, and released often are a daunting challenge to recapture.
 As a result, these actions contribute to the spread of this nonnative, highly invasive species.

 Wild pigs vocalize with grunts and squeals.

 Tracks and Signs

 Tracks of adult hogs resemble those made by a cow calf.
-Dewclaws will show on adult hog tracks where the ground is soft (Figure 3).
+Dewclaws will show on adult hog tracks where the ground is soft.
 Tracks can be difficult to differentiate from those of deer.